phpservermon/phpservermon/README.md

     * %LABEL%				The name of the server
     * %IP%					The ip of the server
     * %PORT%				The port of the server
     * %ERROR%				This one only works for the off_* messages and contains the error returned by the monitor

-#### Adding a new language

-   To add a new language, follow these steps:

-   * Create a new file in the directory "src/lang" named "mylanguage.lang.php".
-   * Copy the contents of the file "en.lang.php" to your new file.
-   * Your new language should now be available on the config page.
-   * Translate the English stuff to your own language.
-   * Send a copy to pep[at]neanderthal-technology.com so I can add it to the next release :)
-   * Or, send me a pull request on github (https://github.com/phpservermon/phpservermon).

 ## CREDITS